 Emissions from motor vehicles are a function of many factors, but most importantly total travel, fleet mix and emission control technology and driving behaviour.

-- Major air pollutants
+- Major air pollutants from industry

-|National Pollutant Inventory (NPI)|
+|National Pollutant Inventory (NPI)

 The National Pollutant Inventory (NPI) is a national program, implemented in Queensland under Chapter 6 of the Environmental Protection Regulation 2008 (The Reg).
 The Reg mirrors the requirements outlined in the NPI National Environmental Protection Measure (NPI NEPM), which are implemented cooperatively by the Australian and Queensland governments through a memorandum of understanding (MOU).
 The role of the states in the current MOU are summarised as: